 The Slower symbol indicates that a participant would like you repeated what you just said or slow down to understand clearly.

-1. The Host role allows you to control all aspects of the Zoom Meeting, such as managing the participants.
+1. The Host role allows you to control all aspects of the Zoom Meeting, including managing the participants.

 3. The Co-host feature allows the host to share hosting privileges with another user, allowing the co-host to manage the administrative side of the meeting.
 There is no limitation on the number of co-hosts you can have in a meeting.
-The host must assign a co-host.
+However, the host must assign a co-host.